Publishing Agreements Explained: Representations, Warranties & Indemnification

 Watch out for unrealistic representations and warranties

-Publishers often want developers to provide broad warranties.
-While some promises might sound reasonable at first, they can become problematic if they go beyond what a developer can realistically guarantee.
-For instance, it is nearly impossible to guarantee that a game will not have any bugs and/or defects.
+Publishers often request broad warranties that go beyond what a developer can realistically guarantee.
+For example, it is practically impossible to guarantee that a game will be completely free of bugs or defects.

 Limit warranties to knowledge and control

-A good way to balance interests is to limit warranties to what the developer actually knows and can control.
-For example, instead of warranting that “the game does not infringe any third-party rights”, you could warrant that “to the best of the developer’s knowledge, the game does not infringe any third-party rights.”
+A good way to rebalance risk is to limit warranties to what the developer knows and controls.
+For instance, warranting that “to the best of the developer’s knowledge, the game does not infringe third-party rights” significantly reduces exposure to unknown risks.

 This shift in wording makes a big difference: you are no longer responsible for unknown risks outside of your reasonable control, but you still provide the publisher with legal protection if you knowingly used third-party assets without permission.